k20054277/LLM-for-better-Compilers/README.md

     for pkg in docker.io docker-doc docker-compose docker-compose-v2 podman-docker containerd runc; do sudo apt-get remove $pkg; done

- If you are installing docker for the first time on a new host machine, you need to set up the Docker repository.
-Afterward, you can install and update Docker from the repository.
-Visite https://docs.docker.com/engine/install/ubuntu/ for more details.
+ If you are installing Docker for the first time on a new host machine, you need to set up the Docker repository.
+Afterwards, you can install and update Docker from the repository.
+Visit https://docs.docker.com/engine/install/ubuntu/ for more details.

 Then install the Docker packages:

     sudo apt-get install docker-ce docker-ce-cli containerd.io docker-buildx-plugin docker-compose-plugin

-Use this command to verify your install:
+Use this command to verify your installation:

     sudo docker run hello-world